pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       PDF only: change the visible part of the page.

-      :arg r: the new visible area of the page.
+      :arg rect-like r: the new visible area of the page.
-      :type r: :ref:`Rect`

       After execution, :attr:`Page.rect` will equal this rectangle, shifted to the top-left position (0, 0).
 Example session: